AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 $P_i$ denotes the pressure within a bubble, and therefore is relabeled as $P_b$. $P_o$ denotes the pressure outside of the bubble, and is relabeled $P_r$.

-The pressure outside of the bubble (i.e. the pressure within the liquid) can be equated to atmospheric pressure plus a change in pressure due to the height difference between the reactor and the vent ([Equation 3](#Equation-3)), plus a change in pressure due to head loss in the tubing connecting the reactor and the vent ([Equation 5](#Equation-5)).
+The pressure outside of the bubble (i.e. the pressure within the liquid) can be equated to atmospheric pressure, plus a change in pressure due to the height difference between the reactor and the vent ([Equation 3](#Equation-3)), plus a change in pressure due to head loss in the tubing connecting the reactor and the vent ([Equation 5](#Equation-5)).

 $$\Delta P = \rho g \Delta h$$

 In [Equation 3](#Equation-3), the difference in pressure is that between atmospheric pressure (i.e. the pressure at the vent) and the pressure within the reactor itself.
-Therefore, if $\Delta P$ is expanded to $P_r - P_{atm}$ (i.e. pressure in the reactor minus atmospheric pressure), this equation may be rearranged into:
+Therefore, if $\Delta P$ is expanded to $P_r - P_{atm}$ (i.e. pressure in the reactor minus atmospheric pressure), Equation 3 may be rearranged into:

 ####Equation 3.1